Battle of B-R5RB: Aftermath

-Also near the end of the battle, Ali Aras wrote on TheMittani.com, an EVE Online-devoted website, that the "kills made here decide not only this war, but the next, and the next after that".
+Also near the end of the battle, Ali Aras wrote on TheMittani.com, an Eve Online news website run by the CFC, that the "kills made here decide not only this war, but the next, and the next after that".
 He also highlighted some of the economic repercussions, including the increase in the price of Tritanium, which he viewed as an upshot of "the flurry of industrial production to come".

 Following the Battle of B-R5RB, Pandemic Legion withdrew from the Southeast theater and formed an agreement with the CFC which allowed them to evacuate billions of assets from the B-R5RB system.
 Other N3 forces retreated in from the south, and in the following few days CFC alliances managed to capture a total of 23 systems in the regions Immensea, Catch, Tenerifis, and Feythabolis from N3/Pandemic Legion alliances.
 The CFC then withdrew from the southeast theater.
 In the weeks after, the Russian bloc suffered internal troubles, allowing N3 to regain all of the territory lost after B-R5RB and conquer most of the Russian bloc's territory.
-In the longer term, B-R5RB established CFC, later re-branded as The Imperium, as the predominant superpower in EVE Online, with little serious resistance challenging the coalition for the next two years.
+In the longer term, B-R5RB established CFC, later re-branded as The Imperium, as the predominant superpower in Eve Online, with little serious resistance challenging the coalition for the next two years.

 Due to the media attention given to the battle, it, like Asakai the year before, inspired thousands of people to join the game.
 In the 30 days after B-R5RB, new player subscriptions increased 10 percent (although most players quit after one month of gameplay).
 This resulted in a minimum of US$50,000 in additional revenue for CCP Games.